Filing a claim

 You are eligible for different kinds of reimbursements based on the type of claim you make.

-Although it seems straightforward and easy, knowing the correct answer to this question can be complicated.
+Although it seems easy, knowing the correct answer to this question can be complicated.
 For example, even if the victim was not physically injured, they may still be eligible for a personal injury claim depending on certain factors.

 For help determining what type of claim you are eligible for: